It's Rush Limbaugh, The Excellence in Broadcasting Network, and the Limbaugh Institute for Advanced Conservative Studies.

 These are not refugees.

-Yeah they're seating refuge but they're not refugees as the term has come to be used.
+But they're not refugees as the term has come to be used.

 Thank you, Rush.

-I just wanted to let you know that this is a personal story that what's happening in New Orleans affects all races and all colors.
+I just wanted to let you know that this is a personal story, that what's happening in New Orleans affects all races and all colors.

-They had a bus that was um a contracted by the hotel they had to pay seventy five dollars a seat to get on that bus to get out of there when there's a mandatory evacuation anyhow.
+They had to pay $75 a seat to get on that bus to get out of there when there's a mandatory evacuation anyhow.

 The smell is disgusting with no air conditioning, toilets are overflowing, little water, little food.